-Q: My Notice of Grant Award says the grant is subject to Streamlined Noncompeting Award Procedures (SNAP) - what does that mean?
+Q: My Notice of Award (NoA) says the grant is subject to Streamlined Noncompeting Award Procedures (SNAP) - what does that mean?

-A: If your grant is subject to SNAP, some reporting requirements for your annual progress report are relaxed.
-See http://grants.nih.gov/grants/policy/nihgps_2003/NIHGPS_Part7.htm#_Requests_for_Prior for details.
+A: If your grant is subject to SNAP, there are a number of provisions that modify annual progress reports, NoAs, and financial reports.
+See //grants.nih.gov/grants/policy/nihgps_2011/nihgps_ch8.htm#_Streamlined_Non-Competing_Award for details.